 Our employees are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.

 We encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.

 4 Communication and awareness of this policy

-Training on this policy, and on the risk our business faces from modern slavery in its supply chains will be provided as necessary.
+Training on this policy, and on the risk our business faces from modern slavery in its supply chains is provided to employees as necessary.

 Our zero-tolerance approach to modern slavery is communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.